How to Talk to Someone with Dementia?

 Talking in the late stage

-You can try to encourage non-verbal communication with your loved one by smiling, pointing or by making gestures.
+You can try to encourage non-verbal communication with your loved one by smiling, pointing or making gestures.
 Keeping them company is also important, even if you can no longer talk to one another anymore.

 While there are some common difficulties when it comes to communicating with someone who has dementia, everyone will experience it uniquely.
-We hope you may find some of our suggestions for how to talk to someone with dementia helpful and we’d love to hear if you have any tips that worked with your loved one.
+We hope you may find some of our suggestions for how to talk to someone with dementia helpful, and we’d love to hear if you have any tips that worked with your loved one.

-If you would like to find out how we support dementia and Alzheimer’s disease with in-home care visit our service page.
+If you would like to find out how we support dementia and Alzheimer’s disease with in-home care, visit our service page.

-Or to find out more about dementia support available visit the Alzheimer’s Association.
+Or to find out more about dementia support available, visit the Alzheimer’s Association.

 Related Posts